yuheiy/postcss-fluid-sizing-function/README.md

 Checkout [tests](test/basic.css) for more examples.

-The `fluid-sizing(from-viewport-width from-size, to-viewport-width to-size)` function accepts four dimensions as two comma-separated pairs as its parameters.
+The `fluid(from-viewport-width from-size, to-viewport-width to-size)` function accepts four dimensions as two comma-separated pairs as its parameters.

 - `from-viewport-width`: The starting viewport-width.
 - `from-size`: The starting size.
 For narrower viewport-widths than `from-viewport-width`, the starting size is used.